-City of Rockford ordinance requires all garbage, garbage cans or bags to be out of site from the street until 3pm the night before your regularly scheduled pick-up.
-Empty garbage cans must be moved to a location that is not visible from the street by 8am the day following your garbage pick-up.
+City of Rockford ordinance requires all garbage, garbage cans or bags to be stored at an inconspicuous location, generally out of sight from the street, until 3pm the night before your regularly scheduled pick-up.
+Empty garbage cans must be returned to an inconspicuous location by 8am the day following your garbage pick-up.

 Holiday Garbage & Refuse Schedule

 - Christmas Day

 Normal garbage collection days for all Rockford residents are Monday through Thursday.
 For holidays falling on these days garbage pick-up will be one day later.

 Christmas Tree Collection: Rock River Disposal will be collecting Christmas trees from City of Rockford residents on their normally scheduled garbage pick-up day starting Monday, January 9, 2017 through Thursday, January 19, 2017.
 Non-bagged trees should be placed alongside resident's regular garbage and must be free of all ornaments, stands, lights, and other decorative materials.